 Home Possible Mortgages

 Buyers can choose from the 95% LTV (Home Possible) or 97% LTV (Home Possible Advantage) options.
 Both come with flexible terms and low down payment minimums.

 Plus, you can cancel your PMI once the loan balance reaches 79% of the home’s appraised value.
-And even if you don’t have a credit score, you may be eligible for a mortgage with as little as 5% down.
+And even if with no credit or bad credit, you may be eligible for a mortgage with as little as 5% down.

 United States Department of Agriculture (USDA) Loans

 Considering a home in a rural area?
 You may qualify for 100% financing through the USDA loan program.

 Veterans Administration (VA) Loans

 If you’re an active service member, veteran, or surviving spouse, you may be eligible for a mortgage through the VA Home Loan Program.

 VA loans are perfect for first-time homeowners because the upfront costs are so low.
 There’s no down payment required and you don’t have to pay for PMI.
 Most borrowers qualify with a credit score of 640 or higher.

 Native American Direct Loan

 If you’re a Native American veteran looking to purchase your first home, this program may help you get the financing you need.
 Loans come with no down payment, minimal closing costs, and no PMI.

 They are also much easier to qualify for than traditional mortgages.
 Your home must be located on Federal Trust Land and the mortgage is for a 30-year term at a fixed rate.

 HUD’s Good Neighbor Next Door (GNND) Sales Program

 Do you work in a public service role such as law enforcement, teaching, or the fire department?
 Then you can receive 50% off the HUD appraised value of select homes through HUD’s GNND Sales program.

 The only catch is that the home must be located in a revitalization area and you must commit to living there for 36 months.
 You also need to act fast because homes are only listed for sale during a seven-day window.

 HUD Dollar Homes Program